nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:bulb: Tip**<br>

 You can bulk add tags to persons with:
-* `tag add 1 2 3` to add tags to persons at indexes 1, 2 and 3
+* `tag add 1 2 3` to add tags to persons at indexes 1, 2 and 3.
-* `tag add shown` to add tags to all the shown persons
+* `tag add shown` to add tags to all the shown persons.
-* `tag add selected` to add tags to all the selected persons
+* `tag add selected` to add tags to all the selected persons.

 </div>